-You see messy handwriting and poor handwriting are two different things.
+You see messy handwriting and bad handwriting are two different things.
 And there are many degrees in-between.

-There is certainly a correlation between some types of bad handwriting and lower cognitive scores.
+There is certainly a correlation between some types of sloppy handwriting and lower cognitive scores.
 Messy handwriting is often associated with low cognitive skills and it also points to a lot of baggage.

 So it’s important to recognize that there are different types of bad handwriting.
 Not only do we find many examples of poor handwriting and low intelligence ; we also find poor handwriting and high intelligence